Korcula Holiday Reviews

 The coast west of Brna is lovely!
-There seems to be lots of tourist facilities, but it’s not mentioned in any guide book or website.
+There seem to be lots of tourist facilities, but it’s not mentioned in any guidebook or website.

-I took my mountain bike, and was able to enjoy some world class mountain biking.
+I took my mountain bike and was able to enjoy some world class mountain biking.
 However, the map of the island is not very good for showing offroad tracks and the few waymarked routes are not well marked.
-Despite this, I think that Korcula has some of the best riding I have ever done.
-I’m sure there are loads of other people who would come to Korcula to bike, if only there were better information about the routes available and better route marking on the ground.
+Despite this, I think that Korcula has some of the best ridings I have ever done.
+I’m sure there are loads of other people who would come to Korcula to bike, if only there were better informed about the routes available and better route marking on the ground.
 There’s big money

 Some more information about the hiking trails, with some suggestions for marked routes to follow, would be great as well.
 I got to see some nice bits of the island by bike, but it would be nice to have some suggestions for places to hike to like Kocje, near Brdo Zrnovo.

 We ate at two agritourism places in Croatia.
 One near Zrnovo called Ranch Maha, and one between Blato and Smokvica.
 Both were easily the best food we had in Croatia, and the second one was one of the best meals we have ever had.

 A listing of agritourism business on the island would be nice, as if I ever came back, I’d be sure to look for them, as the food was fresh, brilliant quality and very good value.
 Although the food in the old town was not bad, the food at the agritourism places was just vastly better.